What Are Quasars, Blazars, and Active Galactic Nuclei?

 To understand how an object operates, it often helps to know how it arises in the first place.
 Astrophysicts think that galaxies with obese black holes in their centers are correlated to the quasars we see.
 After all, it would require a massive object to pull in all that matter to make it as bright as we witness with quasars.
 In the past, the matter around the black hole was mostly basic gas and did not have the heavy materials that come from supernovas, or the violent death of a massive star.
 Spectrographic data seems to confirm these conditions for quasars, like ULAS J1120+6641, show lots of hydrogen, helium, and lithium but no heavy elements.
 It also implies that quasars’s have their black hole form first and then the stars during galactic mergers which may be why we see less quasars in the present than in the past.
 The merger occurs, the black hole has lots to feed on, then becomes silent (Howell, Scoles).

 Researchers do have evidence of a quasar having had a merger in its past.
 Observations from both the Chandra and XMM-Newton X-ray Observatories found a galaxy gravitationally lensing quasar RX J1131-1231 from 6.1 billion years ago and with a mass 200 million times that of the Sun.
 Like all black holes, this quasar spins.
 However, because of the mass of the object, it twists space-time so much, known as frame dragging.
-It pulls iron atoms to near the speed of light and excites them to emit photons.
+It pulls iron atoms to near the speed of light and excites the electrons in them to emit photons in the radio range.
 Normally this would be at a level too small to detect but because of the luck in having the object lensed the light is focused.
 But by comparing the excitement level of the photons to the speed needed to achieve it you can calculate the spin of the quasar.
 Amazingly, the quasar was spinning between 67-87% that the maximum value attained by general relativity allows for.
-The only way the quasar could spin so fast was if it had a merger in the past increasing the angular momentum (Francis).
+The only way the quasar could spin so fast was if it had a merger in the past increasing the angular momentum (Francis, Shipman 178).

-Hubble observations seem to confirm this also.
+The Hubble Space Telescope observations seem to confirm this also.
 After tuning into the IR portion of the spectrum, where the extreme brightness of a quasar doesn't completely blot out its host galaxy, Hubble looked at 11 quasars that were partially obscured by dust (which further helped lower the quasar brightness) and also about 12 billion light-years away. images seem to show that all the host galaxies are in the process of merging, and at such an early stage of the Universe's life.
-According to Eilat Glikman (Middlebury College) and C. Megan Urry (Yale University), the authors of the research, quasars seem to peak at this time, then start to die off (Rzetelny "The").
+According to Eilat Glikman (Middlebury College) and C. Megan Urry (Yale University), the authors of the research, quasars seem to peak at this time, then start to die off (Rzetelny "The," STScl "Teenage").

 So we know that it is possible for quasars to have mergers in the past, but how can we learn more about them?
 What other information could we use to help us differentiate them from one another?
 Scientists have a main sequence of sorts with quasars to help them, much like the H-R diagram associated with stars.
 But why does it exist?
 As it turns out, it is possible to show how the viewing angle (or how it is oriented with respect to us) and the amount of material entering the black hole can be used to explain it.
 Work by Yue Shen of the Carnegie Institute for Science and Luis Ho of the Kavli Institute for Astronomy and Astrophysics looked at over 20,000 quasars from the Sloan Digital Sky Survey.
 After applying many statistics to the information they found that the Eddington ratio, or how efficient a black hole is eating at the matter surrounding it because of gravitational force fighting light pressure is one of the key components.
 Another is how much you are viewing it an angle for if the quasar is flat against the sky you see all its action but if it is edge on to you then you will see little activity.
 With both of these in hand, a better understanding of the possible growth of quasars may be achieved (Carnegie).